nodusai/nodusai/README.md

 ## License

 Nodus AI is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.